 Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
 In this example, we are using Department and Employee tables from SQL Server database as our source definitions.
 Please refer Database Source in Informatica to understand the steps involved in creating source definition

 Step 2: Creating a Target Definition for Informatica Detail Outer Join

 Please navigate to Target Designer and define the Target.
 In this example, we are using the already created SQL table (Detail Outer Join in Informatica) as our target definition.
 Please refer Create Informatica Target table using Source Definition to understand the steps involved in creating a target definition

 Step 3: Creating Informatica Detail Outer Join Mapping

 For this example, we created the m_Detail_Outer mapping.
 Please refer Informatica Mapping article to understand creating Mapping.
 Next, Drag and drop the Employee and Department source definitions from Sources folder to the mapping designer.
 Once you drag the source, PowerCenter Designer will automatically create the default transformation called source qualifier.

 Step 3(a): Creating Joiner Transformation in Informatica

 Once you click on the Create.. option, Create Transformation window will be opened as shown below.
-Please select the Joiner transformation from drop down list and specify the unique name (JNR_DETAIL) for this transformation and click on Create button
+Please select the Joiner transformation from a drop-down list and specify the unique name (JNR_DETAIL) for this transformation and click on Create button

 Double click on the Joiner transformation to configure the join conditions.
 From the below screenshot you can see the list of available options in the Ports tab:

-- M: Please check mark the Column(s) that you want to use as Master table.
+- M: Please checkmark the Column(s) that you want to use as Master table.
 It is always good practice to select the table holding the least records as Master table.
-Here, we are selecting Department table as our Master table.
+Here, we are selecting a Department table as our Master table.